-Adult content filtering prevents a wireless client from accessing sites that contain pornographic, sexual, or other objectionable adult material.
+Adult content filtering on an MR prevents a wireless client from accessing sites that contain pornographic, sexual, or other objectionable adult material.

-This feature is configured on a per-SSID basis under the Configure tab on the Access Control page.
+This feature is configured on a per-SSID basis on the Wireless > Configure > Access control page.
 It is only available when NAT Mode is selected for client IP addressing.

 There are three possible options with regards to adult content filtering: